Inverbervie: Community groups

 Every year the Gala Committee organise the climax of the community diary in June.
 As part of this event, a 'citizen of the year' and 'young citizen of the year' prizes are awarded.
-The fireworks display is organised and held by the caravan site every year on the Sunday nearest to Bonfire Night.
+The fireworks display is organised every year on the Sunday nearest to Bonfire Night.

 Transport

 Inverbervie has regular bus links to Stonehaven, Montrose, Aberdeen and Perth via the X7 Coastrider route.
 It was served by Bervie railway station, the terminus of a branch line from Montrose, from 1865 to 1951, with freight services discontinued in 1966.
+In 1900, there were about 20 trains daily.
+The route hugged the coast, and terminated near the beach.
+The place where the old station was is now a carpark used for access to the beach and a tarmaced walkway following the former railway route.
 The nearest railway stations are located at Montrose, Laurencekirk or Stonehaven.